TekCookie75/TekCookie75.github.io/_posts/2024-10-03-Infrastructure-as-Code-gitea-meets-coreOS.md

 The structure is nearly identically with the one for `mariadb.container`.
 Anyways, let us focus on some new aspects of `podman/containers/gitea.container` unit file.
 Here, the `PublishPort` parameter is used to make the internal ports `2222` (*SSH*) and `3000` (*Web*) from the `gitea-net.network` available to the outside, i.e., to our host.
 So, we will be able to access these ports from external.

 To sum up, compare and note the similarities to the initial discussed `compose.yaml` file from `gitea`.
 Also notice how much more clean these files will look.
-Also, all the environmental parameters were separated to an external file named `container-enviornment` for more easy maintainable.
+Also, all the environmental parameters were separated to an external file named `container-enviornment` for maintainability.

 *Here, I used one environment file for both containers, since they are somehow inextricably linked.
 However, splitting them up into one environment per container would be possible.*